krambox/buderus2mqtt/README.md

 # mqtt-km200

 Written and (C) 2015-17 Kai Kramer, based on an idea and code from Andreas Hahn.
+Build with https://github.com/hobbyquaker/xyz2mqtt-skeleton from Sebastian Raff.

 Provided under the terms of the MIT license.